joneschrisan/md5/README.md

 ### Windows

+This may sound funny but install perl first.
+Windows does not come with perl installed as standard.
+You can get perl by going [here](https://www.perl.org/get.html)

 Remove the first line of the script ```!#/usr/bin/perl```

 Put file in a standard location and add that location to the path variable.